Knowingly making a false claim to a government agency is a crime under federal law. A conviction carries definite prison time and a fine.

 Arrested?
 Call . . . .

-If you are facing charges in Nevada federal court for “presenting false, fictitious or fraudulent claims to the government,” call our Nevada federal criminal defense attorneys for a free meeting.
+If you are facing charges in Nevada federal court for “presenting false, fictitious or fraudulent claims to the government,” call our Las Vegas Federal Crimes Lawyer.
 We will do our best to work out the most favorable resolution available for your matter.